-located at 9998 West State Highway 176, approximately 1.25 miles north of the intersection of State Highway 176 with the Texas and New Mexico state line, Andrews County, Texas 79714 to unnamed ditches in the State of Texas; thence to unnamed ditches in the State of New Mexico; thence to Monument Draw in the State of New Mexico; thence to Monument Draw in the State of Texas; thence to Upper Pecos River in Segment No. 2311 of the Rio Grande Basin only according to effluent limitations, monitoring requirements and other conditions set forth in this permit, as well as the rules of the Texas Commission on Environmental Quality (TCEQ), the laws of the State of Texas, and other orders of the TCEQ.
+located at 9998 State Highway 176 West, approximately 1.25 miles north of the intersection of State Highway 176 with the Texas and New Mexico state line, Andrews County, Texas 79714 via Outfalls 004 and 005 to an unnamed ditch in the State of Texas; thence to an unnamed ditch in the State of New Mexico; thence to Monument Draw in the State of New Mexico; thence to Monument Draw in the State of Texas; thence to Upper Pecos River in Segment No. 2311 of the Rio Grande Basin only according to effluent limitations, monitoring requirements and other conditions set forth in this permit, as well as the rules of the Texas Commission on Environmental Quality (TCEQ), the laws of the State of Texas, and other orders of the TCEQ.
 The issuance of this permit does not grant to the permittee the right to use private or public property for conveyance of wastewater along the discharge route described in this permit.
 This includes, but is not limited to, property belonging to any individual, partnership, corporation, or other entity.
 Neither does this permit authorize any invasion of personal rights nor any violation of federal, state, or local laws or regulations.
 It is the responsibility of the permittee to acquire property rights as may be necessary to use the discharge route.

-This permit shall expire at midnight on August 1, 2020.
+This permit shall expire at midnight on September 1, 2018.